 Fitchburg State University is home to more than 5,200 students, hundreds of which utilize the 49,800 square-foot Science Building every day.
 University officials sought to renovate the existing building and build a 55,625 square foot addition in order to improve energy efficiency.
 The addition is due to be complete in spring 2013 with the renovation being complete by spring 2014.

 The University enlisted the help of CBT Architects, a Boston-based firm that specializes in sustainable design, for the renovation and new addition.
-CBT used a selection of IES’ VE-Pro performance analysis software modules to run daylighting, solar, thermal, ventilation and energy simulations throughout the schematic design process.
+CBT used a selection of IES’ VE for Engineers performance analysis software applications to run daylighting, solar, thermal, ventilation and energy simulations throughout the schematic design process.
 CBT is leading the way in delivering sustainable design through an Integrated Design Process (IDP) which incorporates performance analysis.

 Using IESVE, CBT was able to run through simulations and then work with their energy modelling consultants to evaluate what the projected renovation and construction costs and savings would be.
 With this unique integrated design collaboration, CBT was effectively able to advise and provide building performance insight throughout all phases of the construction process using IESVE’s performance analysis, an industry first.

 IES software, coupled with CBT’s use of an integrated workflow, saved the University $1.5 million in construction and renovation costs and more than $34,000 annually in operating costs.
 Building efficiency targets were met in an effective manner with an architectural firm driving sustainability goals and providing recommendations from the onset of the project.

 With IESVE, CBT was able to drive sustainability through performance analysis by acting as a central hub to the engineers, energy consultants and commissioning agents.
 This integrated workflow, essential for the future of sustainable design, resulted in the successful completion of an energy-efficient yet extremely cost-effective structure.